 Watch the Door Finally, a simple safety rule is to either cut off the dog’s access to the exit, usually via another door or a baby gate, or to watch all comings and goings carefully.
 Many dogs will show no interest in escaping, but others will slip out if given the opportunity.
 Even if an office dog has never been inclined to run for the door, it should have a collar and identifying tags on at all times.

-By following these practical guidelines, any office can experience the joys of having a canine companion around.
+By following these practical guidelines, any office can experience the joys of having a canine companion around and you can ensure you keep an office dog happy.
 Dogs are lovable and gregarious creatures and even having one relaxing within sight can reduce employee stress.
 With the right precautions, you may wonder how you ever got by in a dog-less office before.